Approximate k-NN Graph Construction: a Generic Online Approach: Introduction

-Traditionally, this issue has been addressed by various space partitioning strategies.
-However, these methods are hardly scalable to high dimensional (\textit{e.g.}, $d > 20$), large-scale and dense vector space.
-Most of the traditional approaches such as k-d tree~\cite{kdtree75}, R-tree~\cite{rtree84} and LSH~\cite{lsh04} are unable to return decent results in such case.

-Recently, there are two major trends in the literature that aim to address this issue.
-In one direction, \textit{k}-NN search is undertaken based on vector quantization~\cite{JDS11,cvpr14:artem,icml14:tzhang}.
-In this way, the vectors in the reference set are compressed via vector quantization.
-Such that it becomes possible to load the whole reference set (after compression) into the memory in the case that the reference set is extremely large.
-The distance between query and the reference set is measured in the compressed space, which is more efficient than it is undertaken in the original space.
-Nevertheless, high accuracy is undesirable from this type of approaches due to the heavy quantization loss.
-Alternatively, another more promising way is to conduct the \textit{k}-NN search based on an approximate \textit{k}-NN graph~\cite{mm12:jdwang,cbd13:zhou,efanna16} or the like~\cite{infosys13:yury,pami18:yury} with hill-climbing strategy~\cite{icai11:kiana}.

 In this paper, a generic approximate \textit{k}-NN graph construction approach is presented.
+The issues of \textit{k}-NN graph construction and NN search are addressed under a unified framework.
+The graph construction problem is treated as a \textit{k}-NN search task.
 The approximate \textit{k}-NN graph is incrementally built by invoking each sample to query against the graph under construction.
 After one round of \textit{k}-NN search, the query sample is joined into the graph along with the discovered top-\textit{k} nearest neighbors.
 The \textit{k}-NN lists of samples (already in the graph) that are visited during the search are accordingly updated.
-The \textit{k}-NN search basically follows the hill-climbing strategy~\cite{icai11:kiana}.
-While compared to existing works, three major innovations are made.
+The NN search basically follows the hill-climbing strategy~\cite{icai11:kiana}.
+In order to achieve high performance in terms of both efficiency and quality, two major innovations are proposed.

-\begin{itemize} \item {The approximate \textit{k}-NN graph construction problem has been addressed as an approximate NN search task.
-Dynamic update on the approximate \textit{k}-NN graph is allowed.
-It is therefore very convenient in the case that one wishes to build an approximate \textit{k}-NN graph for an open set.} \item {In order to boost the performance, a lazy graph diversification (LGD) scheme is proposed.
-It helps to avoid unnecessary distance computations during the hill-climbing while involving no additional computations.} \item {Moreover, restricted recursive neighborhood propagation (R2NP) is proposed to introduce the newly coming sample to its most likely neighbors, which enhances the quality of approximate \textit{k}-NN graph considerably.} \end{itemize}
+\begin{itemize} \item {Restricted recursive neighborhood propagation (RRNP) is proposed to introduce the newly coming sample to its most likely neighbors, which enhances the quality of approximate \textit{k}-NN graph considerably.} \item {In order to boost the search performance, a lazy graph diversification (LGD) scheme is proposed.
+It helps to avoid unnecessary distance computations during the hill-climbing while involving no additional computations.} \end{itemize}